Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

-To apply our learned policy $\pi_\theta$ to Laval, we first had to assemble a realistic city graph $\mathcal{C} = (\mathcal{N}, \mathcal{E}_s, D)$ representing Laval from the data sources that were available to us.
-Our model of the city of Laval is based on several sources: geographic data on \acp{CDA} for 2021 from Statistics Canada~\citep{disseminationAreas}, a GIS representation of the road network of Laval provided to us by the Soci\'et\'e de Transport de Laval, an \ac{OD} dataset~\citep{od_data} provided by Quebec's Agence M\'etropolitaine de Transport, and publicly-available GTFS data from 2013~\citep{laval_gtfs} that describes Laval's existing transit system.
+We constructed a city graph to represent Laval based on the 2021 \acp{CDA} obtained from Statistics Canada~\citep{disseminationAreas}, a GIS representation of the road network of Laval provided to us by the Soci\'et\'e de Transport de Laval, an \ac{OD} dataset~\citep{od_data} provided by Quebec's Agence M\'etropolitaine de Transport, and publicly-available GTFS data from 2013~\citep{laval_gtfs} that describes Laval's existing transit system.